Solar in Nashua, NH: 2026 Cost, Savings & Payback

 How much do solar panels cost in Nashua, NH?

-The average cost of a 6kW solar panel system in Nashua is approximately $17,760 before incentives ($2.96/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $12,432.
-New Hampshire net metering; property tax exemption for solar.
+The average cost of a 6kW solar panel system in Nashua is approximately $17,760 before local or state incentives ($2.96/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+New Hampshire net metering; property tax exemption for solar

 How many peak sun hours does Nashua get?